Marikina Shoe Museum: Collection

 The Marikina Shoe Museum is dedicated to footwear and Marikina's shoemaking industry.
 It also features footwear from foreign cultures as well as shoes worn by well-known individuals such as Filipino celebrities and politicians.
 The museum's main feature is a portion of criminal convict and former First Lady Imelda Marcos's shoe collection (749 pairs as of 2020).

+Historical distortion regarding the Marcos family

+The Marikina Shoe Museum prominently displays photographs, paintings, and memorabilia of Imelda Marcos and gives a false impression of Imelda Marcos's contribution to the shoe industry.